GuillaumeLagrange/aoc-2021/README.md

-# Advent of Code 2019 starter for JS/TS
+# Advent of Code for JS/TS

 ## Intro

-This repo contains zero-setup environment for [Advent of Code](https://adventofcode.com/2019) challenges, with:
+This repo contains zero-setup environment for [Advent of Code](https://adventofcode.com/) challenges, with:

 - automatic creation of a challenge template,
 - automatic execution of a challenge code (with reloads),